wuan/bo-python/README.md

 # Introduction

-This modules contains the following independent components
+This module contains the following independent components

 * strike and station data import from data.blitzortung.org
 * database setup and access for local storage of blitzortung.org data.